Antonnet Botha is a Senior Training & Events Development Coordinator at WES. Part of her immigration journey involved coping with depression.

 Some schools even have multilingual counselors, so that international students can more easily communicate.
 One of the students I spoke to told me that her school has just introduced a counselor who speaks Chinese.
-The school saw that the large community of Chinese students were struggling to communicate their feelings and concerns in English, so the school decided it was time to bring in someone who could help.
+The school saw that the large community of Chinese students were struggling to communicate their feelings and concerns in English.
+They decided it was time to bring in someone who could help.

-Speak to a student advisor, ask fellow students, and look over your school’s resources to find out if there is a counselor available to you and how you can best take advantage of the services offered.
-These professionals have a deep understanding of how to approach your feelings and find coping mechanisms.
+Speak to a student adviser, ask fellow students, and look over your school’s resources to find out if there is a counselor available to you.
+Feel free to try a few to find the best match.
+You can also ask in advance about the services or specialties offered.
+Most university professionals have a deep understanding of depression and can help you find coping mechanisms.

 They will also make sure you understand that these feelings are temporary.
 They are a common part of the journey when transitioning to a new lifestyle in a new country.
 However, counselors will ensure that you know you will be able to transcend these feelings.
-You will be able to enjoy the adventure again once you have identified what is making you sad and finding solutions, while settling into your new life more securely and socially.
+You will be able to enjoy the adventure again once you have identified what is making you sad.
+Then, you can start finding solutions, while settling into your new life more securely and socially.

 Even if you aren’t in school, you might feel more at home by trying a community program that introduces newcomers into the local culture.
 For example, many churches, community centers, and schools organize homestay and “holiday hosting” programs.
 These are meant to help immigrants and international students feel more at home in the U.S.